borninthedark/spider-2y-banana/README.md

 - Based on configuration from [exousia](https://github.com/borninthedark/exousia)
 - Fedora Project and bootc maintainers
-- Ansible and Packer communities
+- Ansible and ansible-bender communities

 ---

-**Built for Fedora systems with Ansible and Packer**
+**Built for Fedora systems with Ansible and ansible-bender**